Beating the Optimal Verification of Entangled States via Collective Strategies

 the infidelity is given by ${\epsilon=q(d-1)/d}$ with ${d=2^n}$.
 This is a general form which any states can be transformed into through random operations \cite{foldager_can_2023, dalzell_random_2024}, usually satisfied in large-scale experiments \cite{urbanek_mitigating_2021, mi_information_2021}.
 For maximally entangled states, such a transformation can even retain the fidelity \cite{bennett_purification_1996, horodecki_reduction_1999}.
 The following theorem presents the main result of our collective scheme. \begin{theorem} A target state $\ket{\psi}$ can be verified by the collective strategy $\Pi_{k,t}$ within infidelity $\epsilon$ and confidence level ${1-\delta}$ via

 rounds of testing, and ${N = tM}$ number of samples.
-Simultaneously, ${(k-t)M}$ copies of the output states $\sigma'$ with a smaller infidelity of $\epsilon/2$ are produced. \end{theorem} \begin{proof} Here, we provide a brief proof for the simple case when ${t=1}$, and a detailed proof of the general case is postponed to Appendix~\ref{App:ProofThm1}.
-The white noisy state in Eq.~\eqref{eq:white} can be rewritten as
+Simultaneously, ${(k-t)M}$ copies of the output states $\sigma'$ with a smaller infidelity of $\epsilon/2$ are produced. \end{theorem} \begin{proof} Here, we provide a brief proof for the simple case when ${t=1}$, and a detailed proof of the general case is postponed to Appendix B \cite{supp}.
+The white-noise mixed state in Eq.~\eqref{eq:white} can be rewritten as

 where ${\openone - \ket{\psi}\bra{\psi} = \sum_i \ketbra{\psi^\perp_i}}$ represents the orthogonal subspace of the target state $\ket{\psi}$.
 The standard QSV measurement $\Omega$ can always be decomposed into such an orthogonal subspace, thus we have